 Does everyone need a plus one?

 Absolutely not!
 Gone are the days when people wouldn’t dream of attending a wedding alone.
-It’s almost 2020 folks.
+It’s 2021 folks.
 Single women and men should never feel sheepish about going solo to a wedding.
 After all, it’s highly likely you’ll know plenty of people in attendance.

 Dance and socialize with friends and family, and you never know, you just might meet someone special at the wedding.
 If not, no biggie.
 Just attend and enjoy yourself.